Without a doubt: the most important photo artists in the world

 After the apprenticeship, Bernd Becher spent some (training?)
 Time in Italy, in order to study free graphics at the State Academy of Fine Arts Stuttgart from 1953, among other things at Karl Rössing.
 With the Austrian graphic artist and book illustrator Karl Rössing (1897 - 1987) as the teacher, the signs were more on art than on craft:

 Rössing had expressed itself in wooden stings (1917 to 1950), linen cuts and wooden panel prints (1950 to approx. 1983), pictures and drawings (1981 to 1987 and again and again in the early days) and despite these sometimes very traditional media, it was one of the advanced contemporaries of the last century.
 He has z.
-B. exhibited at the artist association "New Sezession" in Munich, participated in the "International Black and White Exhibition" of the Salzburg Article Association "Der Aquarius" from 1921 (together with Ernst Barlach, George Grosz, Alfred Kubin and Käthe Kollwitz) and participated in the legendary exhibition "New Affair" in Mannheim.
+B. exhibited at the "New Sezession" in Munich, participating in the "International Black and White Exhibition" of the Salzburg Artists' Association "Der Wassermann" from 1921 (together with Ernst Barlach, George Grosz, Alfred Kubin and Käthe Kollwitz).
+He also participated in the legendary exhibition "New Objectivity" in Mannheim in 1925.

 Rössing tends to work surrealistic, with hints to the new objectivity and with the processing of many suggestions from the latest films and literature; His unusually combined works made of apparently strange and mysterious worlds were clearly in the field of art and not to use the use.